YusriDollie/lockbox/README.md

 ## Quick Usage
-Once dependancies have been built, simple navigate to lockbox/lock_box and execute python3 locker.py this will prompt you to select the mode of operation either e to encrypt, d to decrypt or q to quit
+Once dependencies have been built, simple navigate to lockbox/lock_box and execute python3 locker.py this will prompt you to select the mode of operation either e to encrypt, d to decrypt or q to quit